Duplicate Suppression

 It turns out that duplicate suppression is deceptively complex.
 There is not one method of duplicate suppression that is appropriate for all cases, so sr3 allows for customization.
 The sarracenia.flowcb.nodupe module implements duplicate suppression by default but can be used for more flexible filtering.

-derive a notification message key.
+• derive a notification message path.

-if a notification message has been received with the same key and and path, then it is a duplicate.
+• If a notification message has been received with the same key and and path, then it is a duplicate.

 Duplicates are dropped to avoid further processing.